gitana/alpaca/site/docs/fields/select.md

 ## Example 6
 Multiple select field for array data.
+Note that when using multiple select mode, the `hideNone` option will default to true.
 <div id="field6"> </div>
 {% raw %}
 <script type="text/javascript" id="field6-script">